yegor256/blog/_drafts/di.md

 tags: oop anti-pattern
 description:
-  While dependency injection is a natural object-oriented mechanism, DI frameworks turn it into an anti-pattern
+  While dependency injection is a natural object-oriented mechanism, DI frameworks turn it into an anti-pattern.
 keywords:
   - dependency injection
   - dependency injection is evil